Marijuana Laws That Can Impact You If Arrested For Personal Possession.

 If convicted of personal possession of marijuana charge, you could face a mandatory fine of $750 or three times the street value of any drug (whichever is greater) plus a 83% surcharge.
 At a minimum you could be fined $1,372.50 (a class 1 misdemeanor is $2,500 without surcharges).

 If convicted of a felony personal possession of marijuana charge a person on probation must be ordered to perform 25 hours of community work service with a drug rehabilitation or treatment facility.

 If you are convicted of a misdemeanor personal possession of marijuana charge a person on probation must be ordered to complete 8 hours of “instruction on the nature and harmful effects of narcotic drugs” or must be ordered to perform 25 hours of community work service.
 A.R.S.
 13-3405(H).

-In many cases marijuana criminal cases the prosecution may give offer to have a defendant plea guilty to possession of drug paraphernalia in exchange for dismissing a possession of marijuana charge.
+In many marijuana criminal cases the prosecution may offer to have a defendant plea guilty to possession of drug paraphernalia in exchange for dismissing a possession of marijuana charge.
 Such a reduction could avoid the mandatory minimum fines and community work service.
 It could also avoid some of the collateral consequences discussed in the next fact.